-WHEREAS, the Constitution and laws of the State of Wisconsin permit certain Class III gaming activities; and
+WHEREAS, the constitution and laws of the State of Wisconsin permit certain Class III gaming activities; and

 WHEREAS, the Governor is authorized by s.
 14.035, Wis.
-Stats., to enter into gaming compacts with the several Indian tribal governments within the State of Wisconsin; and
+Stats., to enter into gaming compacts with the several Indian Tribal governments in the State of Wisconsin; and